gryc-inra/gryc-website/README.md

 ### Summary
 1. How to install the project ?
+  1.1.
+In Development
+    1.1.1.
+Install Docker and create containers
+    1.1.2.
+Configure the app
+  1.2.
+In Production
+2. Help us
+  2.1.
+Follow the best practice
-2. How to control your code syntax ?
+  2.2.
+How to control your code syntax ?
-3. Follow the best practice

 ## 1. How to install the project ?
 These explanation are for install the project with Docker in devlopment, and in production.